RouninMedia/JSON-Comments-in-Ashiva/README.md

 This means I need:

- - documented version (with comments) :: this is what is edited and saved
+ - documented version (with comments) - _this is what is edited and saved_
- - active version (without comments) :: this is what is used
+ - active version (without comments) - _this is what is used_

 I **really** don't want to have two distinct folders, containing two individual files.